PADDLE & LEARN – August 15 – 28

 - Indigenous peoples: History, culture, future

-- Key species and Ecology: Endangered fish and birds, invasive species, the Columbia Wetlands.
+- Key species and ecology: River ecosystems, endangered fish and birds, invasive species, the Columbia Wetlands

 - Water quality and quantity: Flows, flooding, glaciers and snowpack, water quality monitoring, nutrient flows

-- Dams and hydroelectricity: Energy and environment, reservoirs and flood control and the impacts of flooding
+- Dams and hydroelectricity: Energy and environment, reservoirs and flood control, the history of dam construction

-- Columbia River Treaty: Impact and opportunities as renegotiation nears
+- Columbia River Treaty: Impact and opportunities, the ongoing renegotiation

 Participants can expect to gain new friends, rich memories, and a holistic understanding of the river that flows through the place they call home, not to mention certifications from the Recreational Canoe Association of BC.

-The program cost is $500 with bursaries available (apply as part of the application).
+The program cost is $500 with financial aid bursaries available (apply as part of the application).

 A note on accessibility: If you have any questions or concerns regarding your ability to participate in trip activities due to a physical, mental, or medical condition or disability, please get in touch with us to discuss possible adaptations/accommodations.
 We will do our best to support you.